 Acknowledgments

-We are grateful to Siegfried Loose for his advice on the rearing of Ophthalmotilapia and to Nedim Tuzun for his advice on the tracking software.
+We are grateful to Siegfried Loose for his advice on the rearing of Ophthalmotilapia and to Nedim Tüzün for his advice on the tracking software.
 We thank Ad Konings (Cichlid press) to provide us with pictures of Ophthalmotilapia.
 This study is part of the GENBAS project, which was funded by the BELSPO (Belgian Science Policy) BRAIN-be program.

 Ethical note

 All specimens were obtained from a certified commercial supplier (Cichlidenstadl, Alerheim, Germany).
 Specimens were housed in the aquarium facilities of the University of Liège.
 Experimental procedures were performed in accordance with Belgian law, and approved by the University of Liège Institutional Animal Care and Use Committee (protocol #1759) in accordance with the regulations of the ethical committee of the University of Liège.
 All manipulations were performed by a FELASA-certified experimenter.
+The data and script are deposited on Zenodo under: 10.5281/zenodo.5534485.

+Conflict of interest disclosure

+The authors of this article declare that they have no financial conflict of interest with the content of this article.
+MVS is one of the PCI Zool recommenders.